 In the final step to earn the RDN credential, after successfully meeting the requirements of the dietetic internship/graduate program or FGP, is passing the national registration examination.

-Student Support Services and Campus Resources
+Student Services and Campus Resources

-West Chester University provides a wide range of resources designed to support and promote academic success and personal health and well-being, including but not limited to:
+West Chester University provides a wide range of resources designed to support and promote academic success and personal health and well-being.

 The Division of Student Affairs webpage